-Wisch List: Chicago reigns with Christmastime adventures
+Wisch list: Chicago reigns with Christmastime adventures

-Besides summertime, I don’t think there’s any better time to visit Chicago than Christmastime.
+I always say that other than summertime, there’s no better time to visit Chicago than Christmastime.

-The Mag Mile is awash in glittering lights.
-State Street truly looking like that Great Street with the festive windows at Macy’s (R.I.P.
-Marshall Field’s).
-And people all around are bundled up with an extra layer of holiday cheer.
+With the Mag Mile awash in glittering lights, State Street truly looking like that “great street” with the festive windows at Macy’s (it’s still Marshall Field’s to me), and people bundled up with an extra layer of holiday cheer, the Windy City is tough to beat in December.

-In fact, so much holiday hoopla swirls about the Windy City in December that it’s impossible to blow through it all.
+In fact, so much holiday hoopla swirls about Chicago this month that it’s impossible to do it all.
 But if you’re making a list (and checking it twice), here are a few things I’d suggest putting right near the top.

 Hit the rinks

-You can skate the time-honored standard in Chicago — the rink at Millennium Park — or you can hit the ice at the newer spots located at Gallagher Way and in Maggie Daley Park.
+You can skate the time-honored standard in Chicago — the rink at Millennium Park — or you can hop on the ice at the newer spots that are Gallagher Way and Maggie Daley Park.

-Adjacent to Wrigley Field, Gallagher Way will be hopping this month with Christkindlmarket Wrigleyville, holiday movies showing on the big video board, visits from Santa and The Rink, which features figure skating performances and opportunities to skate with mascot Clark the Cub.
-For a full schedule of events, visit gallagherway.com.
+Wrigley Field is under construction — again — this winter, but the ice rink outside the ballpark at Gallagher Way will be hopping this month.
+Every Thursday through Dec.
+20, visitors can actually skate with Santa from 4:30 to 6:30 p.m., and every Wednesday through Dec.
+19 can learn new moves from Figure Skate Chicago’s youth performances.
+For more information and a full schedule, visit winterland.gallagherway.com.

 Holiday Shows

 Through Jan.
-4 in Lakeview, the American Blues Theater at Stage 773, 1225 W. Belmont Ave., puts on the 18th annual installment of “It’s a Wonderful Life: Live!” — a live 1940s radio broadcast of George Bailey’s story from the legendary 1946 Frank Capra film.
-The ensemble cast recreates the entire town of Bedford Falls with Foley sound effects, an original score and holiday carols — and afterward treats the audience with milk and cookies.
+5 in Lake-view, the American Blues Theater at Stage 773 (1225 W. Belmont Ave.), puts on the 17th annual installment of “It’s a Wonderful Life: Live!” — a live 1940s radio broadcast of George Bailey’s story from the legendary 1946 Frank Capra film.
+The ensemble cast re-creates the entire town of Bedford Falls with Foley sound effects, an original score and holiday carols — and afterwards treats the audience to milk and cookies.
 For tickets, visit americanbluestheater.com.

 For less traditional fare, “The Santaland Diaries” — best-selling author David Sedaris’ account of his tenure as a beleaguered holiday elf working at Macy’s — is at Goodman Theatre through Dec.
-29 (goodmantheatre.org).
-Elsewhere in the Loop, Irving Berlin’s classic musical “White Christmas” takes the stage at Cadillac Palace Theater Dec.
-10-15, and the holiday-themed Cirque de Soleil show “’Twas the Night Before” is currently running at Chicago Theatre through Dec.
-8.
+30 (goodmantheatre.org).
+Elsewhere, “A Klingon Christmas Carol,” a cult favorite delivered in the alien language from Star Trek and featuring actors in full Klingon get-up, is at Edge Theater (edgetheater.com) through Dec.
+16.

 Santa at Driehaus Museum